-In the context of effective animal advocacy, having an understanding of the psychology of animal product consumption is crucial for designing strategies for convincing the public to consume fewer animal products, and cognitive dissonance is surely no exception.
+In the context of effective animal advocacy, having an understanding of the psychology of animal product consumption is crucial for designing strategies to convincing the public to consume fewer animal products.

-In Dr Melanie Joy’s book “Why we love dogs, eat pigs and wear cows“, she discusses the meat paradox and ‘carnism’, the belief system that allows society to eat and use the products of certain animals but not others.
+In Dr. Melanie Joy’s book “Why We Love Dogs, Eat Pigs“ she discusses the meat paradox and “carnism,” the belief system that allows society to eat and use the products of certain animals but not others.

-Cognitive dissonance in the context of eating animals despite both expressing concern for their wellbeing and being aware that their production results in animal suffering is often referred to as the ‘meat paradox’.
+Cognitive dissonance in the context of eating animals despite both expressing concern for their wellbeing and being aware that their production results in animal suffering is often called the “meat paradox.”

 Meat-eaters are able to alleviate this cognitive dissonance in a number of ways.
 They might decide that the best option is to align their actions with their values and move towards a vegan lifestyle.